uberspark/uberxmhf/hypapps/trustvisor/tee-sdk/doc/using-sdk.md

 specially.
 A PAL is linked together into the same binary with the application that runs it.
 At run-time, the application registers the PAL with TrustVisor.
-Using the raw TrustVisor interfaces for PAL management, you'd need to keep track of which address ranges belong to PAL code, data, etc., and make sure those sections are page-aligned.
+Using the raw TrustVisor interfaces for PAL management, you would need to keep track of which address ranges belong to PAL code, data, etc., and make sure those sections are page-aligned.
-Things can get tricky if you want some code to be accessible to both the PAL code and the application code, and trickier still if you want to use different implementations for the same function in PAL and application code (such as linking the PAL against a version of libc that doesn't make system calls while linking the regular code with the standard version of libc).
+Things can get tricky if you want some code to be accessible to both the PAL code and the application code, and trickier still if you want to use different implementations for the same function in PAL and application code (such as linking the PAL against a version of libc that does not make system calls while linking the regular code with the standard version of libc).

 The TEE-SDK has some tools to take care of these details for you.
 The